anycable/xk6-cable/README.md

   handshakeTimeoutS: 60, // Max allowed time to initialize a connection
   receiveTimeoutMs: 1000, // Max time to wait for an incoming message
-  logLevel: "info" // logging level (change to debug to see more information) }
+  logLevel: "info" // logging level (change to debug to see more information)
+  codec: "json", // Codec (encoder) to use.
+Supported values are: json, msgpack.
+}
 ```